quantumlib/Stim/doc/python_api_reference_vDev.md

     problem is the highest likelihood set of error mechanisms that combine to flip any logical observable while producing no detection events).

+    If there are any errors with probability p > 0.5, they are inverted so that the resulting weight ends up being positive.
+If there are errors with weight close or equal to 0.5, they can end up with 0 weight meaning that they can be included or not in the solution with no affect on the likelihood.

     There are many tools that can solve maxSAT problems in WDIMACS format.
     One quick way to get started is to install pysat by running this BASH terminal command: